4C-Guided-Team-Challenge/drought-with-gedi/README.md

 | MODIS MOD16A2.006: Terra Net Evapotranspiration 8-Day Global 500m | [Google Earth Engine](https://developers.google.com/earth-engine/datasets/catalog/MODIS_006_MOD16A2)                       | Space-borne multispectral imagery | Evapotranspiration (ET) and Potential Evapotranspiration (PET)   | 2001-2023  | -                       |
 | ERA5-Land Monthly Averaged by Hour of Day - ECMWF Climate Reanalysis | [Google Earth Engine](https://developers.google.com/earth-engine/datasets/catalog/ECMWF_ERA5_LAND_MONTHLY_BY_HOUR)                       | Space-borne multispectral imagery | Surface Net Solar Radiation    | 2001-2023  | -                       |
 | TerraClimate: Monthly Climate and Climatic Water Balance for Global Terrestrial Surfaces, University of Idaho | [Google Earth Engine](https://developers.google.com/earth-engine/datasets/catalog/IDAHO_EPSCOR_TERRACLIMATE)                       | Space-borne multispectral imagery | Palmer Drought Index    | 2001-2023  | -                       |

+**Note on data access**: In general, the data used in this project can be divided into three categories:
+* Aggregated data (for example monthly means for climate and GEDI) - stored on Github in `data/interim` folder.
+* Earth Engine non-aggregated climate data - requires [Earth Engine authentication and initialization](https://developers.google.com/earth-engine/guides/auth).
+The code should be able to download the necessary data upon execution.
+* GEDI footprints - we worked with more than 16 million raw GEDI footprints, and that data is too large to be saved here on GitHub.
+To obtain the data, we recommend following the instructions specified in this repo: https://github.com/ameliaholcomb/biomass-recovery/blob/main/README.md#data-download-and-setup or just working with NASA download directly.

 ## Project Organization
 ```